Best Practice

 Applications for thematic analysis

 Many disciplines within qualitative research employ thematic analysis to make sense of social phenomena.
-These fields include:
+For instances, these fields might be:

 • psychotherapy research